uccser/cs-field-guide/text/chapters/en-coding-compression.md

 ## Audio compression

+One of the most widely used methods for compressing music is MP3, which is actually from a video compression standard called MPEG (Moving Picture Experts Group).

+{panel type="curiosity" summary="The naming of mp3"}
+The name "mp3" isn't very self explanatory because the "mp" stands for "moving picture", and the 3 is from version 1(!)

-One of the most widely used methods for compressing music is MP3, which is actually from a video compression standard.
-The Motion Picture Expert Group (MPEG) was a consortium of companies and researchers that got together to agree on a standard so that people could easily play the same videos on different brands of equipment (especially from DVD).
-The very first version of their standard (called MPEG 1) had three methods of storing the sound track (layer 1, 2 and 3).
-One of those methods (MPEG 1 layer 3) became very popular for compressing music, and was abbreviated to MP3.
+The full name of the standard that it comes from is MPEG, and the missing "EG" stands for "experts group", which was a consortium of companies and researchers that got together to agree on a standard so that people could easily play the same videos on different brands of equipment (so, for example, you could play the same DVD on any brand of DVD player).

-{comment}
-.. curiosity xtcb (to write later) MP4 usually refers to the video compression system, MPEG-4 Part 14, although the Apple AAC compression method is based on the audio compression that is associated with MPEG-4.
+The very first version of their standards (called MPEG-1) had three methods of storing the sound track (layer 1, 2 and 3).
+One of those methods (MPEG-1 layer 3) became very popular for compressing music, and was abbreviated to MP3.

+The MPEG-1 standard isn't used much for video now (for example, DVDs and TV mainly use MPEG-2), but it remains very important for audio coding.

+The next MPEG version is MPEG-4 (MPEG-3 was redundant before it became a standard).
+MPEG-4 offers higher quality video, and is commonly used for digital video files, streaming media, Blu-Ray discs and some broadcast TV.
+The Apple AAC audio compression method is also from the MPEG-4 standard.
+On computers, MPEG-4 Part 14 is commonly used for video, and it's often abbreviated as "MP4."

+So there you have it: MP3 stands for "MPEG-1 layer 3", and MP4 stands for "MPEG-4 part 14".
-{comment end}
+{panel end}

 Most other audio compression methods use a similar approach to the MP3 method, although some offer better quality for the same amount of storage (or less storage for the same quality).
-It's not essential to know how this works, but the general idea is to break the sound down into bands of different frequencies, and then represent each of those bands by adding together the values of a simple formula (the sum of cosine waves, to be precise).
+We won't go into exactly how this works, but the general idea is to break the sound down into bands of different frequencies, and then represent each of those bands by adding together the values of a simple formula (the sum of cosine waves, to be precise).

 {comment}
 .. xtcb sometime could put in an expert section on this, perhaps with recordings or a filter showing the waveforms and adding them.
 Here are some links in the meantime: